wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 {{ "It must come after any iframe embeds on the page, so it <strong>cannot</strong> be added inside the <span class='code'>&lt;head&gt;</span> tag." | note }}

-Now you can access the API by getting the <span class="code">wistiaApi</span> property from the iframe element.
+Now you can access the API by getting the `wistiaApi` property from the iframe element.
 You can assign an ID to each wistia iframe so you can get an easy handle to it.
 Take a look: